mvolkmann/blog/src/swift-ui.md

 ## Layout

-Combiner views offer space to their child views.
+Container views offer space to their child views.
 The child views can choose their size within the space offered to them.
-Combiner views then position the contained views knowing their sizes.
+Container views then position the contained views knowing their sizes.
-Combiner views can also then choose their own size that perhaps differs from they offered to their child views.
+Container views can also then choose their own size that perhaps differs from they offered to their child views.

 Some views are "inflexible" and want to be a specific size.